trumpiter-max/Proactive-cyber-defence/Workshop-Blue-02-03-Linux-Internal-and-Network.md

 ![](IMG/2023-04-15-08-36-42.png)

 Problem:
-- Try to use a Ubuntu server as a router and set up iptable (instead of use OPNsense) but fail when configure DMZ zone
+- Try to use a Ubuntu server as a router and set up iptables (instead of use OPNsense) but fail when configure DMZ zone

 Attempt 3:

+Plan A:
+- Set up again but use VirtualBox instead of VMware
+  - Real machine success to connect web from Kali machine in OPNsense

+Problem:
+  - Can ping to 8.8.8.8 but can't ping to google.com

+Plan B:
+- Don't use OPNsense, focus on perform ELK stack
+  - Set up ELK stack on Kali